The Art Collection

 Buying a painting

-Deciding to buy a painting, might be because you have a new house, or a new interior or you are financially more independent or just because the image of a painting has not left your head or you have a vague idea of what you want.
-Usually it is a combination of some or all these elements.
-You would love something real and beautiful to compliment your life and your home.
+Deciding to buy a painting might be because you have a new house or a new interior, or you are financially more independent or just because the image of a painting has not left your head or you have a vague idea of what you want.
+Usually, it is a combination of some or all these elements.
+You would love something real and beautiful to complement your life and your home.

 Buying something like a painting can be a solitary experience.
 But buying a painting is most fun when done together with those who will interact with it the most.
-Paintings are beautiful creations that lend themselves for solitary contemplation as well as social center piece in any interaction.
+Paintings are beautiful creations that lend themselves for solitary contemplation and social centrepiece in any interaction.

 Our first advice is to buy any and all art with your intuition.
-It is in all honesty the best way to buy art.
+It is, in all honesty, the best way to buy art.
 Buy what you like and what you want.
-Whatever catches you or your partners eye or even children's eye.
+Whatever catches you or your partner's eye or even the children's eye.

-If you are however hesitant we offer an insight to our curation process of how we curated the paintings Gallery Sorelle Sciarone.
+However, if you are hesitant, we offer an insight into our curation process of how we curated the paintings Gallery Sorelle Sciarone.